Citizen Science Projects

 This survey is part of The Ohio Lepidopterists Long-Term Monitoring of Ohio Butterflies.
 Volunteers walk along designated trails at Wolf Creek Environmental Center and Letha House Park to record the numbers and species of butterflies they see.
 Click on the park name for results of the 2016 surveys: Wolf Creek Environmental Center and Letha House Park.

 Volunteers watch and record birds they see at the bird feeders at Wolf Creek Environmental Center and Susan Hambley Nature Center once or twice a week.
 This survey runs from mid-November to the first week of April.
 The information at the end of the season is sent to Cornell Lab of Ornithology.
-Click here to read the results of the 2015/16 survey.
+Click on the park name to read the results of the 2016/17 survey: Susan Hambley Nature Center or Wolf Creek.

 Migratory-bird banding is done to study the movement, survival, and behavior of birds and is regulated by the U.S. Geological Survey (USGS).
 Bird banding can only be done by licensed individuals and occurs during months of bird migration in spring and fall.
 Data collected is submitted to the federal bird banding laboratory and to the Ohio Division of Wildlife.
 Click here for list of birds banded at Wolf Creek in spring and fall of 2016.